cambiotraining/sars-cov-2-genomics/01-intro.md

 ## Sample Collection

+There are two big considerations when collecting samples for sequencing:

+- Is there enough viral material in the sample (viral load)?
+- Did I collect all the necessary information about each sample (metadata)?

+### Viral Load

 When collecting patient samples for sequencing, it is important to quantify the viral load in the sample.
 This is usually done by [quantitative RT-PCR (RT-qPCR)](https://dx.doi.org/10.3390%2Fijms21083004), whereby the amplification of the samples is monitored by measuring a dye that is incorporated during the PCR reaction.